joelsiks/jsmalloc/README.md

 ## Real-World Testing

-To easily test the allocator in practice using real-world programs we have provided a wrapper around malloc/calloc and free (no realloc, strdup, etc..).
+To easily test the allocator in practice using real-world programs we have provided a wrapper around malloc/calloc and free.
 To compile a shared library which can be preloaded when running a program, run:
 ```bash
 make sharedlib # Produces a file called libtlsf.so